Club Constitution and Rules

 To seek to be affiliated to national and regional amateur athletic bodies as the Committee consider consistent with the other objectives of the Club

-The Management of the Club is vested in a committee consisting of the following four officers:- Chairman, Honorary Treasurer, Honorary Secretary, Vice Chairman and ideally eight other members (but up to a maximum of ten) to be elected by the general membership at each Annual General Meeting.
+The Management of the Club is vested in a committee consisting of the following four officers:- Chair, Honorary Treasurer, Honorary Secretary, Vice Chair and ideally eight other members (but up to a maximum of ten) to be elected by the general membership at each Annual General Meeting.

 In order to be elected as Chair or Secretary Candidates must have previously served on the committee

 Five participants are required to form a quorum for a committee meeting to take place, provided at least one officer is present & if secretary is absent someone else is appointed to take minutes.
 Voting may be used, at committee meetings, to enable decision making.
-The Chairman (or acting chairman) does not vote in such circumstances, unless there is an equality of votes in which case they will have the casting vote.
+The Chair (or acting chair) does not vote in such circumstances, unless there is an equality of votes in which case they will have the casting vote.

 The committee has the power to refill any vacancy, which may arise, and co-opt members for particular projects.
 The Committee shall also have the power to: